Habbie/hello-dns/README.md

 ```

 Note that we did not spend time on field Z, this is because it is defined to
 be 0 at all times.
-This packets also requests recursion.
-QDCOUNT = 1 means
+This packets does not request recursion.
+QDCOUNT = 1
-there is 1 question.
+means there is 1 question.
 In theory DNS supported several questions in one
 message, but this has not been implemented.
-ANCOUNT, NSCOUNT and ARCOUNT are
+ANCOUNT, NSCOUNT and ARCOUNT
-all zero, indicating there as no answers in this question packet.
+are all zero, indicating there as no answers in this question packet.

 Here is the actual question: